-Prepping the fruit takes just a teeny bit of work: this is my favorite way to pit an avocado.
+Prepping the fruit takes just a teeny bit of work: my favorite way of pitting an avocado involves gently striking the pit of a halved avocado with the knife blade, avocado in hand.
 However, my pretend boyfriend Jamie Oliver says that pitting avocado that way is the leading cause of knife wounds across palm, so he demonstrates an alternative.
 Once pitted, you can peel the skin like you would an orange or scoop it out with a spoon like Jamie does, then slice and dice the flesh any way you like.
 Just make sure you have a little lemon or lime juice on hand: avocado flesh turns an unappetizing gray-brown almost immediately after exposure to the air.
 Sprinkling a little acid (like citrus juice) on the flesh keeps the flesh nice and green.

 Store unripened avocadoes on the counter until they ripen, then stick in the fridge, where they will keep for up to a week.
 Do not store unripe avocadoes in the fridge - they will never soften.
 Ripen too hard avocadoes by placing them in a paper bag with a ripe banana; ripe bananas emit ethylene gas that causes some fruit (avocadoes included) to ripen quickly.